 It’s easy to select your top three FLEX Learning Communities:

-- Review the Recommended Fourth Class by Major (URL link to the left of this website).
+- Review the Recommended Third or Fourth Class by Major

-- Select and submit your top three choices when you register for SOAR.
+- Select and submit your top three choices in your application portal

 Simplify your registration and maximize your educational value.

-At SOAR, you will be asked to complete your registration by selecting a fourth course (usually math, based on placement, a major requirement, or an elective).
-It’s that simple.
+After you submit your top three FLEX choices in your application portal and complete the other preceding steps, you will be able to sign up for an appointment with an academic advisor.
+During your meeting, you will complete your registration by selecting a fourth course (usually math, based on placement, a major requirement, or an elective).